luizf-lf/luizf-lf/README.md

 # 💭 About Me:
-Full stack / Fluig developer from Brazil.
+Full stack / Fluig developer from Brazil 🇧🇷

 I always love to learn and try something new.